nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-HRConnect is a desktop app for **managing human resources in relation to projects** within a company.
+HRConnect is a desktop app designed to streamline the allocation of human resources to projects within a company.

-It is optimized for use via typing while still having the benefits of a [Graphical User Interface](#graphical-user-interface) (GUI).
-If you can type fast, HRConnect can get your HR management tasks done faster than traditional GUI apps.
+It is optimized for rapid use by HR professionals who are skilled at typing, while still providing the benefits of a [*Graphical User Interface*](#graphical-user-interface) (GUI).
+If you prefer typing, HRConnect can get your HR management tasks done faster than traditional GUI apps.

 ---